D-Maxwell/D-Maxwell/README.md

 — *Reconsider Everything* —

-I've also tinkered with other languages, like JS, Java, or even "pseudo-languages", like AHK.
+I've also tinkered with other languages, like JS, Java, or even "pseudo-languages", like AHK, and other frontend and markup languages.

 Markdown is neat, so much so that I'm working on my own "flavour". (where's my __underline__ at??)